RedaElmar/ApacheStorm_WordCount/README.md

 # ApacheStorm_WordCount_TP

-# Create an Apache Storm topology in Java

 Learn how to create a Java-based topology for Apache Storm.
 You create a Storm topology that implements a word-count application.
 You use Apache Maven to build and package the project.
 Then, you learn how to define the topology using the Apache Storm Flux framework.

 After completing the steps in this document, you can deploy the topology to Apache Storm on HDInsight.